EftyK/TrainedModel/README.md

 # TrainedModel
-This repository containes a ready-to-use tensorflow model, which is aimed to identify Platanus hispanica and Celtis australis trees in the streets of Barcelona, Spain.
+This repository containes a ready-to-use tensorflow model, for the purpose of identifying Platanus hispanica and Celtis australis trees in the streets of Barcelona, Spain.

-## Files' description
+## Contents
-The Jupyter notebook (IdentifyTreeSpecies.ipynb) will load a trained tensorflow model that also handles the visualization of the results.
+The Jupyter notebook (IdentifyTreeSpecies.ipynb) loads a trained tensorflow model visualizes the results.

 Apart from the Jupyter notebook, this repository provides the aforementioned model, the corresponding tree species label map and some images for testing the model.

 ## Prerequisites
-For this setup execute successfully, there are certain prerequisites that need to be already part of your system:
+To run IdentifyTreeSpecies.ipynb, you must have the following prerequisites installed on your system:
 * Python > 3.6.0
 * jupyter-console 6.1.0
 * tensorflow-cpu 2.1.0 (use pip install)